CyrusNajmabadi/lang-design/CollectionLiterals.md

     * Similarly, while a collection literal has a natural type of `List<T>`, it is permissable to avoid such an allocation if the result would not be observable.
 For example, `foreach (var toggle in [true, false])`.
 Because the elements are all that the user's code can refer to, the above could be optimized away into a direct stack allocation.

     * Collections are assumed to be well-behaved.
-For example that a collection that has a `Count` of some number of elements will produce that same number of elements when enumerated.
+For example, it is assumed that the value of `Count` on a collection  will produce that same value as the count of elements when enumerated.
 Behavior with collections that are not well-behaved in undefined.

 ## `Construct` methods
 [construct-methods]: #construct-methods